Estimating Black Hole Spin from AGN SED Fitting: The Impact of General-Relativistic Ray Tracing: Bonus model: relqso

 {\sc qsosed} also self-consistently calculates the spectral index for the hot Compton region, $\Gamma_{h}$.
 Seed photons incident on the corona are up-scattered to higher energies, which in turn cools the corona.
 Hence, an increase in seed-photon power, $L_{h, \mathrm{seed}}$ relative to the dissipated power $L_{h, \mathrm{diss}}$ will give an increase in Compton-cooling, which in turn will give a softer spectrum (i.e $\Gamma_{h}$ increases, e.g \citealt{Beloborodov99}).
 It is then possible to estimate $\Gamma_{h}$ based off our values of $L_{h, \mathrm{diss}}$ and $L_{h, \mathrm{seed}}$, which we know as they are explicitly calculated within the model code.
 From \citetalias{Kubota18}, we can write:

-In {\sc relqso} when we calculate $\Gamma_{h}$ we use the values of $L_{h, \mathrm{diss}}$ and $L_{h, \mathrm{seed}}$ evaluated in the \textbf{frame of the black hole}.
+In {\sc relqso} when we calculate $\Gamma_{h}$ we use the values of $L_{h, \mathrm{diss}}$ and $L_{h, \mathrm{seed}}$ evaluated in the rest frame.
 As well as making the calculations simpler, the seed-photon and dissipated power seen by the hot corona do not depend on the position of the observer.

 Additionally, in {\sc relqso} we set: $\kth = 100$\,keV, $\ktw = 0.2$\,keV, $\Gamma_{w} = 2.5$, $r_{w} = 2r_{h}$, and $h_{\mathrm{max}} = \mathrm{min}(10, r_{h})$.
 The remaining input parameters are listed in table \ref{tab:relqso_par}.